SomeonesGone/VS-Setup-Tools/README.md

 ![CtrlShiftP](Img/OpenSolution.png "Image showing the .sln file on the explorer")
 Right Click on the App Project in the Solution Explorer
 ![CtrlShiftP](Img/RightClick.png "Image showing the App Project in the Solution Explorer")
-Click on ```Set as startup project```
+And you are all set!
+Just Configure the solution preferences to your liking Click on ```Set as startup project```
 ![CtrlShiftP](Img/SetAS.png "Image setting the App Project as StartupProject")